 Chronic Hypocalcemia in Hypoparathyroidism

-Hyperphosphatemia can be controlled by using phosphate binders and by following a low-phosphate diet.
+Maintaining serum phosphate levels in the normal reference range is important to reduce the risk of extraskeletal calcification as well as the risk of renal, neurologic, and ocular complications associated with hypoparathyroidism.
 Calcium is an ideal phosphate binder and all patients are advised to take calcium supplements with food, as it binds phosphate in the meal and enables loss of phosphate in the stool.
 A low-salt diet will also lower urinary calcium losses.
+There are no data to support the use of other phosphate binders in hypoparathyroidism.

-Failure of conventional therapy is confirmed in the presence of poor control of serum calcium, complications of hypoparathyroidism, or poor quality of life; in such cases patients can be offered PTH therapy (see below).
+Failure of conventional therapy is confirmed in the presence of poor control of serum calcium, complications of hypoparathyroidism or its treatment, or poor quality of life; in such cases patients can be offered PTH therapy (see below).

 PTH Peptides in the Management of Chronic Hypoparathyroidism